 Roerink says it's vital that this swath of land is protected.
 It's adjacent to the Sloan Canyon National Conservation Area and home to threatened species.

 “We’re standing in primo desert tortoise habitat,” he says.

-But if Nevada lawmakers get their way, most of this wide, wild valley overseen by the Bureau of Land Management could transform into a massive subdivision about 20 miles south of the Strip.
+But if Nevada lawmakers get their way, most of this wide, wild valley overseen by the Bureau of Land Management could transform into a massive subdivision about 20 miles south of the Las Vegas strip.

 “What we’re looking out at right now would be bulldozed for thousands and thousands of homes, shopping malls and all that stuff that’s associated with urban sprawl,” Roerink says.

 As the affordable housing crisis deepens, this corner of the West is considering a controversial solution: selling off some public lands to build more homes.
 Las Vegas has seen home prices jump more than 20% over the past year, among the sharpest increases in the country.

 “In Las Vegas, we are running out of available and affordable land,” says Christine Hess, executive director of the Nevada Housing Coalition.
 “What’s happening is prices are going up and it’s becoming even more out of reach for hard-working people in Nevada.”

 That’s why she supports legislation introduced in Congress earlier this year that would allow the federal government to sell roughly 30,000 acres of public lands outside the city to developers.
 The goal is to build more affordable housing for Nevadans making 120% or less of the median income.
 The development could include manufactured homes and there are restrictions on water usage, according to Hess.